The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 How do you expect to fight something when you don't believe in it?

-And his examples are well, let's take amnesty, Obama's executive amnesty.
+And his examples are, well, let's take amnesty, Obama's executive amnesty.

-That's what the election results are all about, stop Obama and to fight for and be opposed to amnesty for illegals.
+It's what the election results are all about, stop Obama and to fight for and be opposed to amnesty for illegals.

 And he says, but we're stupid.

-They're not going to fight it because they don't believe it.
+Well, I'm not stupid, but we're short-sighted to think that they're not going to fight it because they don't believe it.

-And it leads to the rhetorical question: how can you fight anything if you don't believe it?
+And it leads to the rhetorical question, how can you fight anything if you don't believe it?

 Well, Scott Walker believes in it.